-The cost for these services is reflected in TriMet's approved FY2024 budget and included in TriMet's five-year Capital Improvement Plan (CIP) forecast.
+The budget for these services is included in TriMet's five-year Engineering, Construction and Planning Capital Improvement Plan (CIP) forecast.

 9. Impact if Not Approved

 If this exemption is not approved, TriMet would have to procure this Project via the traditional low-bid procurement method.
 This is not the preferred option for the reasons outlined above and presented in the Findings.